Wentworth Estate: Post-war

 Post-war development picked up considerably, and, by 1960, most of the available land was already used.

-Planning and Amenities
+Planning and amenities

-In 1962, a committee of residents and the company promoted a private act of Parliament, and on 31 July 1964, the Wentworth Estate Act was given Royal Assent.
-The Act established the Wentworth Estate Roads Committee, which appoints its members on advice from the Wentworth Residents' Association.
+In 1962, a committee of residents and the company promoted a private bill for an act of Parliament, and on 31 July 1964, the Wentworth Estate Act 1964 (c. xl) was given royal assent.
+The act established the Wentworth Estate Roads Committee, which appoints its members on advice from the Wentworth Residents' Association.

 The Wentworth Estate is laid out across 700 hectares (1750 acres) and forms one of Europe's premier residential areas.
 Within the estate borders are a mixture of public and private roads, footpaths and open areas.
 It adjoins along a long border the long row of its village's shops, restaurants and other amenities, which is laid out upon similar lines, but has many 21st century converted mansions and newly built apartments.

 The River Bourne runs through the area, which has a population of 5,895.